CorneliusC7/PixelJS/README.md

 Yes, you can distribute some of my script to commercial use, but you must mention the owner of this repo.
 # Will you make a desktop version of this?
 Yes, i will make the desktop version of this project, i will publish it here in different branch.
+# How about "Dark Mode"?
+I was working on it soon.
+# Change Log
+-
 # Images
 ![image](https://user-images.githubusercontent.com/84184180/162099547-cd1756c9-f85b-4f2f-8d14-2cb6c762b575.png)
 ![image](https://user-images.githubusercontent.com/84184180/162099659-95f2caa9-2f3b-4ec1-81e7-1a4c9789d5e0.png)